 Assistant Vice President of Cyber Underwriting at AXIS Capital

-Abigail Oliver discussed how quickly expenses can mount after a breach, including costs for forensics, public relations, legal advice, lost income, and business interruption.
+Abigail Oliver highlighted how quickly expenses can mount after a breach, including costs for forensics, public relations, legal advice, lost income, and business interruption.

 Andrea DeField